 Plants need water to grow.
 It helps them in carrying out their metabolic functions, no difference with the fiddle leaf fig. A dry fiddle leaf fig will not have the resources to grow.
 You can let the soil dry out a bit between watering.

 An ideal way to know when the fiddle leaf fig needs watering is when the top couple of inches in the pot is mostly dry.
-The XLUX Soil Moisture Meter has a sensor probe that ensures accurate and instant testing results.
+The Dr. Meter S10 Soil Moisture Sensor Meter has a sensor probe that ensures accurate and instant testing results.

 Too much moisture in the soil is also not good for the plant as it leads to root rot.
 Having a moisture meter helps detect this.
 Another way to know that the plant is overwatered is by looking at its leaves.
 If the leaves soften and get dark brown spots from the inside of the leaf, it may be getting too much water.
 Knowing this will help contain the damage in the plant.